microsoft/kiota/docs/extending/models.md

 ## Faceted implementation of anyOf

-anyOf specifies a type inclusion where the response can be of any of the specified child schemas.
-Kiota implements that specification by generating types for all the child schemas and using a union type for languages that support it or a wrapper type with one property per type in the union for languages that do not support union types.
+anyOf specifies a type intersection (inclusive union) where the response can be of any of the specified child schemas.
+Kiota implements that specification by generating types for all the child schemas and using a intersection type for languages that support it or a wrapper type with one property per type in the union.

-The deserialized result will either be of the one of the types of the union or be of the wrapper type with one or more of the properties being non null.
+The deserialized result will either intersection type or be of the wrapper type with one or more of the properties being non null.
-> To clarify:  How are we handling this in TypeScript? "one of the types of the union" seems wrong

-Where there are common properties in the child schemas, the corresponding value in the input will deserialized into only one of the child schemas.
+Where there are common properties in the child schemas, the corresponding value in the input will deserialized into first the child schemas with the common property.
-> To clarify:  Is it deterministic which property will get the value?
-The first?

 ## Heterogeneous collections